-Patients with atrial fibrillation (AF) treated with ablation-assisted Cox-Maze IV procedure (CM4) in addition to cardiac surgery experience improved late survival compared with patients who are untreated, according to a retrospective study published in the Journal of Thoracic and Cardiovascular Surgery.1
+Patients who have atrial fibrillation or AFib treatment with ablation-assisted Cox-Maze IV procedure (CM4) in addition to cardiac surgery experience improved late survival compared with patients who are untreated, according to a retrospective study published in the Journal of Thoracic and Cardiovascular Surgery.1

 Investigators retrospectively reviewed patients with AF who underwent cardiac surgery and concomitant CM4 (n=438).
 They also compared this group with patients with AF who underwent cardiac surgery and no CM4 (n=1510), as well as patients who underwent cardiac surgery without AF (n=8911).

 After a Kaplan-Meier analysis, the investigators found patients with AF who underwent both cardiac surgery and CM4 had better survival compared with patients with untreated AF (P =.004).
 At 10 years, survival was higher in the concomitant CM4 groups compared with untreated AF (62% vs 42%, respectively; hazard ratio, 0.47; 95% CI, 0.26-0.86, P =.014).

 There was no difference between the matched groups (CM4 and cardiac surgery vs cardiac surgery and no AF) with regard to 30-day mortality (3% vs 3%, respectively; P =1.000).
 In terms of 10-year survival, no differences were observed between the CM4 and no-AF patient groups (63% vs 55%, respectively; adjusted hazard ratio, 1.03; 95% CI, 0.51-2.11; P =.929).